Yugi Mutou: Reception

 THEM Anime Reviews criticized Yugi's characterization and design in 4Kids' adaptation of the manga's second anime series, with the website citing him as a stereotype.
 DVD Talk was confused by the way Yugi transforms whenever he plays a game because it left the Millennium Puzzle as a mystery.
 Dan Green's English performance as Yugi has been praised alongside Eric Stuart as Kaiba.
-While finding Yugi's victories in the anime ridiculous, Fandom Post still enjoyed his actions; the reviewer also praised Dark Yugi's origins and actions as a pharaoh, and the way he engages Bakura.
+While finding Yugi's victories in the anime ridiculous, Fandom Post still enjoyed his actions; the reviewer also praised Yami Yugi's origins and actions as a pharaoh, and the way he engages Bakura.
 The origins of the Pharaoh and his relationship with the priest Seto, Kaiba's previous life, were also praised.
 For the final duel between Yugi and Dark Yugi, Thompson praised Takahashi's writing because through this duel, both the Pharaoh and the reader are given the message to accept death, while Yugi must accept loneliness and become a stronger man.

 Critics have also commented upon Yugi's role in the movies based on the franchise.
 DVD Talk found Yugi's troubled situation as Duel Monsters' champion as an annoyance due to its execution, but still felt young children would enjoy it.
 While enjoying the duel between the protagonists and the villain in Bonds Beyond Time', UK Anime Network found the three duelists perform moves necessary to introduce their most iconic characters.
 While reviewing Dark Side of Dimensions, IGN praised Yugi's growth alongside his friends' as they interact, making them more mature than in the manga and anime.
 IGN, however, wrote that although Yugi appears to be the movie's main character, he is overshadowed by Kaiba.
 Anime News Network said the emotional impact of the split between Yugi and the Pharaoh was impactful and that the latter's cameo during the finale left a good impression.
 The Fandom Post criticized the obsessive relationship between Kaiba and the Pharaoh, which came across as romantic.
 Green's performance as the holographic Pharaoh was praised, as was the regular Yugi's rivalry with Kaiba.